 You may think that the most popular superheroes are just too modern, too postmodern, and too automatic to resemble humans.
 However, they are perfect for the world in which they live.
 It means that the unique characteristics of your superhero should fit in their surroundings.
 If your superhero lives in the 21st century, then he or she must have the most advanced features that are available in the new millennium.
 If your superhero lives somewhere in the 19th century, then his heroic features should reflect the realities of the 19th century world.
 It is important.
-Don't disregard this aspect of writing.
+Don’t disregard this aspect of writing.
 Otherwise you will never manage to make your story popular and successful.
-If you review the most popular superhero stories, you will notice that all superheroes are relevant for their world.
-For example, if you look at how Spiderman or Batman act, they all come from the darker urban worlds, and they look quite natural, even despite their superhero features.
+If you review the most popular superhero stories, you will notice that all superheroes are relevant to their world.
+For example, let’s look at Spiderman or Batman.
+They all come from the darker urban worlds, and they look quite natural, even despite their superhero features.